-[Feature] Spanish navy makes bid for EU anti-pirate HQ
+[Feature] Spain makes bid for EU anti-pirate HQ

 "Everybody is hoping for it [the Atalanta command] because of the prestige," one sailor, who spoke off the record, told EUobserver.
 "It would probably mean more funds for the base [Rota] and more personnel.
 It might also mean we go out [to sea] more often," a second one said.

-Pedro Serrano, a senior official at the EU foreign service, told diplomats that Spain's naval drill embodied EU military cooperation.
+Pedro Serrano, a senior EU foreign service official, told diplomats that Spain's naval drill embodied EU military cooperation.

 "We spend our time among papers and concepts in committee meetings, so it's refreshing to come and see what it's all about - operations," he said in Rota on Monday.